JarrodBaniqued/knowledge-hub/README.md

 ### OPTIONAL: Python

-Some of the tools in the codebase (eg. YouTube API, JSON schema validation) use Python.
+Some of the tools in the codebase (e.g. YouTube API, JSON schema validation) use Python.
 For most changes to the site Python is not required.

 To set up Python: